 “A Journey Through Texas”

 Featuring the artifacts from the temporary exhibit Going to Texas: Five Centuries of Texas Maps at the National Cowgirl Museum during the fall of 2009, participants will experience a diverse collection of cartography.
-These rare maps range from early sixteenth-century New Spain through the Republic of Texas and statehood and into the twenty-first century.
+These rare maps range from early sixteenth-century New Spain to the Republic of Texas to statehood and into the twenty-first century.
+This interactive program can be adjusted to specific grade levels and class schedules.

 “O’Keeffe: The Faraway”

 To coincide with the Museum’s ground breaking exhibit featuring 1991 Honoree Georgia O’Keeffe, students are introduced to basic art concepts while also discovering O’Keeffe’s connection to the land and the West.
-This program allows students to view and examine the work and techniques of one of America’s best known Modernist.
+This program allows students to view and examine the work and techniques of one of America’s best known Modernists.
+Program times can be adjusted to class schedules.

 Prior to Sandra Day O’Connor, no other female in the United States had been given as heavy a burden to carry out in public life by representing women, the West, and in turn the best interests of our nation as when she was selected to be the first female Justice in the nation.
 Join the National Cowgirl Museum and Hall of Fame as we proudly celebrate Honoree, Sandra Day O’Connor and discover this cowgirl’s transition from life on the ranch to life on the bench.